aspeakman/openpyn-nordvpn/README.md

 -   Automatically connect to least busy, low latency servers in a given country.
 -   Systemd integration, easy to check VPN status, autostart at startup.
--   Find and connect to servers in a specific city or state.
+-   Find and connect to servers in a specific city or country.
 -   Uses NordVPN’s DNS servers and tunnels DNS queries through the VPN Tunnel.
 -   Use Iptables rules to prevent IP leakage if tunnel breaks (Experimental), ie KILL SWITCH.
 -   Quickly Connect to any specific server. i.e au10 or us20.